douglatornell/douglatornell.ca/_posts/2012-10-22 - pyramid-persona-group-level-auth.rst

 And that's all there is to it!
-Extending the site security to a more fine-grained group-level system, or to object-level security should be relatively easy with the guidance in Michael Merickel's `authentication/authorization tutorial`_.
+Extending the site security to a more fine-grained group-level hierachy, or to object-level security should be relatively easy with the guidance in Michael Merickel's `authentication/authorization tutorial`_.